Robot Calibration (Laser Tracker)

 4.Refer to the appendix if any problems arise.

-If the connection is successful you should see a green message displaying Ready.
-The position of the virtual robot should exactly match the position of the real robot if we select Get current joints.
-Alternatively, select Move to current joints to move the robot to the current position set in the simulator.
-The window can be closed and the connection will remain active.
+If the connection is successful, you should see a green message displaying Ready.
+The position of the virtual robot should exactly match the position of the real robot if you select Get Position.
+Alternatively, select Move Joints to move the robot to the current position in the simulator.
+You can close this side window for now and the connection will remain active.

-It is recommended to measure a calibration reference frame, attached to the robot base, this will be helpful if we want to move the tracker during calibration or compare two robot calibrations.
-The calibration reference frame must be defined by 3 tangible points.
+It is recommended to measure a calibration reference frame if you are planning to move the laser tracker during the calibration.
+The calibration reference should be attached to the robot base, this will be helpful if you want to move the tracker during calibration or compare two robot calibrations.
+The calibration reference frame must be defined by 3 tangible points/nests.

-We can skip this step if we are not going to move the tracker with respect to the robot or we do not need to recover the home position for axis 1.
+You can skip this step if you are not going to move the tracker with respect to the robot or you don’t need to recover the home position for axis 1.
 In this case, the reference of the laser tracker will be used.

 2.Set the IP of the laser tracker and select connect (if laser tracker is not connected).